 Skip to main content

-The 5 best ways to cook Lil Smokies, the perfect appetizer for any gathering
+The best ways to cook Lil Smokies, the perfect appetizer for any gathering

-Lil smokies: These snacks may be little, but they're packing big time flavor
+These snacks may be little, but they pack big time flavor

-No matter if it’s game day, or a Saturday backyard picnic, when it comes time to serve an All-American meaty treat, we suggest you look no further than the sure-fire people-pleaser, Little Smokies (AKA Lil’ Smokies).
-Aside from vegans and vegetarians, we can’t think of a single person who would be disappointed to see a piping hot bowl of Little Smokies, complete with various dipping sauces.
+No matter if it’s game day or a Saturday backyard picnic; when it comes time to serve an All-American meaty treat, we suggest you look no further than the sure-fire people-pleaser, Little Smokies (aka Lil Smokies).
+Aside from vegans and vegetarians, we can’t think of a single person who would be disappointed to see a piping hot bowl of Lil Smokies, complete with various dipping sauces.

 These bad boys are super easy to make and are great on their own.
-However, if you’re looking to level-up your Little Smokie game, here are some easy recipes that will have the crowd cheering.
+However, if you’re looking to level up your Lil Smokies game, here are some easy recipes that will have the crowd cheering.

-What are Little Smokies?
+What are Lil Smokies?

+One common question many people ask: Do you need a slow cooker to make them?
 No. While some recipes call for slow cooking your Little Smokies, you can also simmer, fry, or bake them.

-Easy BBQ Little Smokies
+Easy barbecue Lil Smokies

-It’s game day, close friends are on their way over, and you don’t have hours to slow-cook BBQ Little Smokies.
+It’s game day, close friends are on their way over, and you don’t have hours to slow-cook barbecue Little Smokies.
 Don’t sweat it!
 This stovetop recipe for Little Smokies is the classic made easy.
 For the last-minute host who doesn’t own a Crock-Pot, this is just the Hail Mary you need to impress the crowd.
-Five ingredients and 20 minutes are all you need to bring out the tangy and smoky flavors of your Little Smokies.
+Five ingredients and 20 minutes are all you need to bring out the tangy and smoky flavors of your Lil Smokies.

 Method: